junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ## Environment

 ### config.ru

-In order to run this application, I will need all those files and code but also I have to make sure that I set up environment correctly.
+In order to run the application successfully it would require me to have all the files and code, but also ensure that the environment is set up correctly.

 ```
 require './config/environment'